-Tammy Lenski LLC is a business that deals with conflict resolution in the workplace, and Dr. Tammy Lenski approached me to re-design the company brand identity, business card and letterhead.
+Tammy Lenski LLC is a business that deals with conflict resolution in the workplace, and Dr Lenski approached me to redesign the logo and stationery.

-The corporate colours of purple and green were already set in place, and Tammy went on to tell me of her love for origami cranes.
-There’s a story about these symbols being associated with peace.
-I was referred to the touching story of Sadako Sasaki, mentioned on Wikipedia, and I’ll give a brief overview here:
+Purple and green were already set, and Tammy told me of her love for origami cranes.
+I was referred to the touching tale of Sadako Sasaki.
+Here’s a brief overview.

 The story of Sadako Sasaki